A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Discussion

 \section{Discussion}

 We used data from the ACS to derive NSDoH profiles using a fully Bayesian multivariate Bernoulli mixture model.
-To our knowledge, this is the first study to apply Bayesian mixture models to neighborhood-level data in this context.
-This approach allowed us to estimate the number of profiles directly from the data, eliminating the need for post-hoc testing.
-Our model identified eight (8) NSDoH profiles which we characterized using neighborhood SDoH variables belonging to four thematic domains: household conditions and resources, economic security, educational attainment, and social and community context.
+To our knowledge, this is the first study to apply a Bayesian mixture model to characterize neighborhood-level data in this context.
+This approach allowed us to estimate the appropriate number of profiles directly from the data, eliminating the need for post-hoc testing.
+Our model identified five NSDoH profiles, which we characterized using neighborhood SDoH variables belonging to four thematic domains: household conditions and resources, economic security, educational attainment, and social and community context.